ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R6.8** For every request the server MUST generate a permanent, server-unique transaction identifier.
 This identifier MUST be returned to the client in the response.

 **R6.9** RPP MUST support informational and validation functions that are not directly tied to a persistent, provisioned object.
 These operations SHOULD be exposed as read-only resources that represent the result of a query or check.

+**R6.10** RPP MUST support a functional equivalent of the EPP Poll command described in EPP RFC [@!RFC5730], allowing for clients discovering and retrieving service messages available on the server.
+The RPP equivalent MAY contain additional options or features for discovering and retrieving service messages, such as:

+- Allowing clients to subscribe to specific types of service messages.
+- Allowing clients to receive multiple service messages in a single request.
+- Allowing clients to use multiple concurrent readers.
+- Support for streaming service messages to clients.

+**R6.11** RPP MUST include a functional equivalent of [@!RFC9038] to allow clients retrieve service messages including information it may not understand due to missing extension support.

 # Discoverability